NoBrainerORM/nobrainer.io/docs/persistence.md

   A `NoBrainer::Error::DocumentNotFound` error will be raised if the document can no longer be found.

-A `NoBrainer::Error::DocumentNotPersisted` error is raised if an persisting operation fails.
+Note that `delete`, `destroy`, or `save`, `save!` during updates do not raise if the instance document no longer exists in the database when performing the operation.
-For example, `delete`, `destroy`, `save`, `save!` raise if the instance document no longer exists in the database when performing the operation.
+These methods will silently fail.

 NoBrainer never autosaves a model behind the scene.
 When working with a database that does not support transactions such as RethinkDB, you need to be in